 Please note (8/2020): A number of readers and reviewers have expressed safety concerns about the new version of the HALO, for being slightly tilted when it’s swiveled all the way out.
 We’re working on connecting up with HALO to see what’s going on with the new design, but wanted to alert you to this in the meantime–

 Planning on having your baby sleep in your room for a while?
-The Bassinest is one of the centerpiece products from HALO, a company that believes safe sleep and innovation don’t have to be mutually exclusive.
-This is one of our favorite, ultra-practical options for newborn sleep during the “fourth trimester.”
+The Halo Bassinest Swivel Sleeper is one of the centerpiece products from HALO, a company that believes safe sleep and innovation don’t have to be mutually exclusive.
+This is one of our favorite, ultra-practical bassinet options for newborn sleep during the “fourth trimester.”
 We especially love that it allows for “almost bed-sharing.”

 The Bassinest was the first co-sleeping product to make it feel like the baby’s in your bed, but without actually bed-sharing.
 It’s really the best of both worlds.